 Use it in cookies and cupcakes as well.
 Just use your favorite recipe and add pulp to your batter along with a little extra butter.
-Here’s a great recipe for no-bake oatmeal cookies.
-Just add a half cup of pulp to the recipe and voila!
+Or make no-bake oatmeal cookies.
+Just add a half cup of pulp to the recipe and voila.

 Add to hot or cold cereal for a healthy addition to your breakfast foods!
 Add it to your pancake batter!

 You can also use your leftover pulp to thicken gravy!

 Add it to your favorite dressing or onto your salads.
 Pulp in and of itself makes a great salad on a bed of lettuce, kale or spinach.